 Cash and equivalents include investments with initial maturities of three months or less.
 The Company maintains its cash balances at credit-worthy financial institutions that are insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000.
 Deposits with these banks may exceed the amount of insurance provided on such deposits; however, these deposits typically may be redeemed upon demand and, therefore, bear minimal risk.
-The Company did not have any cash equivalents at February 29, 2012.
+The Company had cash and cash equivalents of \$1 and \$38 at November 30, 2012 and August 31, 2012.